lernenCode/lernenCode/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=6cc644&size=25&center=true&vCenter=true&width=1000&lines=Hi,+my+name+is+Luiz+:%29;Welcome+to+my+github+profile!+<3)](https://git.io/typing-svg)

-👨‍🎓 I am a student of Analysis and Systems Development, with skills in cloud architecture, front-end and back-end development, as well as knowledge of various programming languages and operating systems.
+👨‍🎓 I am a graduate in Systems Analysis and Development, with skills in cloud architecture, front-end and back-end development, as well as knowledge of various programming languages and operating systems.
 I am seeking opportunities in the IT field and I am always eager to learn more about technology.

 🎯 My professional goal is to work on IT projects, leveraging my technical skills to help a company succeed.
 I am constantly seeking challenges and opportunities to learn and grow in the field of technology. 🚀